What is the Pupil Premium Grant?

 We ensure that Pupil Premium funding is spent to best support pupils who the school has legitimately identified as being socially disadvantaged.

-The senior leadership team will report termly to the Governing Body on the use and impact of the Pupil Premium Grant.
-Measuring barriers that children face and what the impact is.
+The senior leadership team will report termly to the Governing Body on the use and impact of the Pupil Premium Grant, implementing appropriate intervention and measuring impact.

-The school's pupil premium grant will be renewed annually.
+The school's pupil premium strategy will be reviewed annually.

 Mrs Bridges (Executive Headteacher)